 The above image was shot in morning's first light in the Chihuahuan desert.
 I had made the long drive to Big Bend National Park the previous day, and had hiked most of the day thinking I would end up in a comfy bed at a hotel somewhere for the night.
-At the last unprepared minute, I decided I wanted to shoot the sunrise in the desert.
+At the last unprepared minute, I decided I wanted to shoot the sunrise the next morning.
 I had Kipper the Kelpie with me and a cot, not much else.
-The sun had already gone into hiding, so all I could see was what my truck headlights illuminated as I drove down a lonely gravel road looking for a spot in this empty portion of the park to camp for the night.
-We found a suitable spot in the absolute dark of the moonless desert, put the cot up and piled on all the blankets I had, then Kipper and I snuggled in together for warmth against the cold desert night air that crept in to chill us.
-The absence of a moon that night, and with no artificial light to be seen from this area of the park, made the desert night pitch black except for the starlight of a million points of light, twinkling like diamonds against an indigo sky.
-The stars of the Milky Way are so numerous, it provides its own type of blanket in which to wrap yourself up in.
-The silence of the desert was welcome, and quite the departure from what I am conditioned to hearing at night in Los Angeles.
-Only the gentle wind filtering thru the agaves, ocotillo and other desert plants was to be heard.
-An occasional sound, heard only in Kipper's ears, caused her to lift her head and nose the wind to catch the scent of a possible intruder.
+The sun had already gone into hiding, so all I could see was what my truck headlights illuminating the path as I drove down a lonely gravel road looking for a spot in this empty portion of the park to camp for the night.
+Finding a suitable spot in the absolute dark of the moonless desert, I put the cot up and piled on all the blankets I had, then Kipper and I snuggled in together for warmth against the cold desert night air that crept in to chill us.
+The absence of a moon that night, and with no artificial light to be seen, made the desert night pitch black except for the starlight of a million points of light, twinkling like diamonds against a dark indigo sky.
+The stars of the Milky Way are so numerous, it provides its own type of blanket in which to wrap intellectual thoughts up in.
+The silence of the desert was welcoming, a quite departure from what I am conditioned to hearing on a night in Los Angeles.
+Only the gentle wind filtering through the thorny branches of the agave and ocotillo could be heard.
+An occasional sound, heard only by Kipper's ears, caused her to lift her head and nose the wind to catch the scent of a possible intruder.
 With Kipper on patrol, I drifted off to sleep.
-Just prior to sunrise, I came wide awake to purple rays of light in the distance to the east.
+Thankfully Kipper's stirring awoke me just in time to see dark purple rays of light in the distance to the east.
 I hurried to setup my tripod in anticipation of the light show the desert was about to provide.
 Light in the desert has mysterious qualities, it is an ever changing and delightful sight to behold.
 Every few moments the quiet purple hues of day's dawning morphed into pinks and blues and orange streaks across the sky.
 The light began to illuminate my surroundings, and since I had set camp in the total darkness of night, I did not know what would greet me this morning.
-What a pleasant surprise that awaited me as sunrise revealed to me what I had not known the night before, the almost perfectly painted picture of the Chihuahuan Desert Kipper and I had slept in.
+What a magically pleasant surprise the sunrise revealed to me since my previous night time arrival.
+The perfectly painted picture of the Chihuahuan Desert that Kipper and I had slumbered in.
 It was truly breathtaking.
-A moment in time I will cherish.
-The simple event of sunrise in the desert reminded me of just how incredibly awesome and big God is.
-I only wish I was better at low light photography to mirror what He created and I observed.
+A moment in time I will always cherish.
+A simple event of sunrise in the desert reminded me of just how incredibly awesome and big God is.
+I only wish I was better at low light photography to mirror what He created and I had the gift to experience.
 Next time.

 The sun rise bathed my surroundings in its orange glow as I got a first glimpse since my night in this desert.